MysteryPancake/Rule-Book/README.md

 * Extensions must be used to reduce namespace clutter.
 * Variables mustn't be above the level of `internal`.
 * Variables must be `let` unless `var` is essential.
-* Double spacing indentation must be used, not tabs.
 * `SKShapeNode` mustn't be used, as it leaks memory.
 * `Array` and `Dictionary` must be used, not `Set`.
-* Ranges in `for` loops mustn't include spacing.
+* Double space indentation must be used, not tabs.
 * `(` and `)` mustn't be used, unless essential.
+* Ranges in `for` loops mustn't include spaces.
 * `?` and `!` variables mustn't be used.
 * Variable names must be in `camelCase`.
 * Unused variables must be set as `_`.